Table of Contents

 But keep in mind that you will need to book an appointment online to be able to visit the visa application center.
 And be ready to be tested for your temperature and other COVID-19-related symptoms.

-Meanwhile, the US Embassy and Consulates in India are yet to resume their regular services of all visa categories.
-But they are open on a limited basis for students in Mumbai, Delhi, Hyderabad, and Kolkata.
-For example, only emergency appointments are being accepted in Mumbai.
+Meanwhile, the US Embassy and Consulates in India are have resumed their regular services of all visa categories.

 But the US Embassy in Delhi has resumed limited processing of all visa categories.
 These include US student visas, H1-B, H4, L-1, L-2, C1/D, and B1/B2 visas.